Premium Audit

 Virtual Audits

 A virtual audit provides the attention to detail and accuracy consistent with that of a physical review, without the requirement of an on-site visit.
-Virtual audits are conducted electronically (by phone, email, secured server) and offer more flexibility with scheduling.
-By promoting collaboration between the policyholder and audit representative, audits can be completed faster and with minimal interruption to the workday.
+Virtual audits are conducted electronically via email and/or phone and offer more flexibility with scheduling.

 Physical Audits